Escaping the Consulting Trap

 The Canadian government has faced more and more scandals involving private sector consultants over the last decade.
 From the costly Phoenix pay system debacle that left federal public servants without reliable pay cheques for years, to the corrupt contracting practices behind the faulty, pandemic-era ArriveCAN app, problematic consultants have been behind these efforts to cut corners at tremendous cost.
 Rather than focus on serving the public through public services, the private sector has taken over to make massive profits at the cost of public trust and tax dollars.

-In The Consulting Trap: How Professional Service Firms Hook Governments and Undermine Democracy, authors Chris Hurl and Leah B. Warner track the malpractices brought on by “transnational public service firms” (TPSFs); the longhand name for ‘professional’ service firms at the crossroads of consulting, auditing, and Information Technology services.
-Hurl and Warner show how companies like McKinsey, Deloitte, and KPMG, “have popularized dubious financial models and metrics that legitimize the high costs of privately financed infrastructures.”
+In The Consulting Trap: How Professional Service Firms Hook Governments and Undermine Democracy, authors Chris Hurl and Leah B. Werner track the malpractices brought on by “transnational public service firms” (TPSFs); the longhand name for ‘professional’ service firms at the crossroads of consulting, auditing, and Information Technology services.
+Hurl and Werner show how companies like McKinsey, Deloitte, and KPMG, “have popularized dubious financial models and metrics that legitimize the high costs of privately financed infrastructures.”
 In other words, private consultants have played a role in enriching the powerful through cuts and corruption, all while deskilling civil servants, eroding democratic institutions, and weakening public services.
 The Consulting Trap’s case studies demonstrate how the nebulous global consulting industry has subsumed itself within the public sectors of advanced industrial economies, and why we are left with malfunctioning public services at higher costs.

-Hurl and Warner point out that while Canada may not be the biggest site for TPSF exploits, the country has a long history of employing the consulting industry.
-Tracing the roots of private sector consultants back to a 1911 monograph written by American engineer Frederick Taylor entitled The Principles of Scientific Management, Hurl and Warner illustrate how the approach developed in this era of industrialization sought a re-orientation of the public service, “and enable[d] the objective assessment of civil servants based on their merit.”
+Hurl and Werner point out that while Canada may not be the biggest site for TPSF exploits, the country has a long history of employing the consulting industry.
+Tracing the roots of private sector consultants back to a 1911 monograph written by American engineer Frederick Taylor entitled The Principles of Scientific Management, Hurl and Werner illustrate how the approach developed in this era of industrialization sought a re-orientation of the public service, “and enable[d] the objective assessment of civil servants based on their merit.”
 Over the course of the 20th century, “scientific management” came to develop modern day technocracy, where more sophisticated expansions of the theory were employed by TPSFs, “to hard-wire neoliberal operating systems into the state,” by the 1980s and 90s.
-Completing the technocratic transformation by the first quarter of the 21st century, “these firms have assumed control over the core hardware of governance,” Hurl and Warner argue, creating feeble public sectors in most major Western democracies.
+Completing the technocratic transformation by the first quarter of the 21st century, “these firms have assumed control over the core hardware of governance,” Hurl and Werner argue, creating feeble public sectors in most major Western democracies.

 In Canada, the fingerprints of TPSFs can be found at all levels of governance.
-While primarily detailing the disaster of the federal Phoenix pay system, Hurl and Warner also examine provinces that have fallen into the “consulting trap” by way of right-wing governments.
+While primarily detailing the disaster of the federal Phoenix pay system, Hurl and Werner also examine provinces that have fallen into the “consulting trap” by way of right-wing governments.
 Looking back at Mike Harris’s Progressive Conservative government in Ontario through the late 1990s and early 2000s, the authors detail how the province became the first North American administration to measure “performance” over its municipal administrations, “requiring that they publicly disclose standardized information,” on public service performance.
 Once Ontario outsourced these mechanisms of public administration to TPSFs, the Harris government began to pay out, “millions of dollars in contracts that assess municipal services,” and continued to do so among successor provincial regimes.

 Obscurity is largely how these practices escape the eyes of the public sphere, and have proliferated in Canada’s various levels of administration.
 As Ontario’s public sector unions such as the Association of Management, Administrative and Professional Crown Employees of Ontario (AMAPCEO) asked in 2023, “How much does Ontario pay for IT consultants?
 Whoever knows this number is not sharing it with the public.”
 The authors also highlight Prime Minister Justin Trudeau’s own close ties to TPSFs, who form something of a “shadow government” that spends public money on opaque initiatives.
 There have been some attempts to open up public scrutiny into this industry; a simple visit to the search function of the Open Canada portal demonstrates just how much public money is being spent on consultant contracts.
 Still, these data points are just the tip of the iceberg.
 According to experts within the federal public service, “it’s hard to tell, from the publicly available data, what a given contract was for.”